nopSolutions/nopCommerce-Docs/en/developer/tutorials/guide-to-expanding-the-functionality-of-the-basic-functions-of-nop-commerce-through-a-plugin.md

 }
 ```

 Now go to class one that extends from `BasePlugin` we have previously created and is inherent from the `IWidgetPlugin` interface.
-This interface has two function declaration `GetWidgetZones` and `GetWidgetViewComponentName` which we need to implement in our class.
+This interface has two function declaration `GetWidgetZones` and `GetWidgetViewComponent` which we need to implement in our class.

 ```cs
 public class HelloWorldPlugin: BasePlugin, IWidgetPlugin